 Day 8: Travel to Manila from Puerto Princesa

 We didn’t spend a night on any of the islands we visited.
-Every day for island hopping, we’d go back to the mainland at around 4:00 PM when the waves are a little less rough.
+Every day for island hopping, we’d return to the mainland at around 4:00 PM when the waves were a little less rough.

 Can you DIY Balabac?
 Of course!
 Everyone can do that, but it’d be more costly because, unlike Coron and El Nido, where there are scheduled hourly or daily trips, going to Balabac depends on the condition of the sea.

-Here are the things you need to pay for if you plan to do everything on your own.
+Here are the things you need to pay for if you plan to do everything independently.

 - Transportation to/from Rio Tuba from/to Puerto Princesa – Around Php 450 one way

 - Boat ride to/from Rio Tuba to/from mainland Balabac – Around Php 350 one way

 - Accommodation – If you plan to stay on the mainland, a fan room for two pax is around Php 400 each day, breakfast excluded.
 If you prefer to camp overnight on one of the islands, the rates for renting a tent vary per island.
 Also, please note that there are just four lodges on the mainland, which are usually fully booked not only by tourists but also by contractors working in the town.
 Be sure to check the availability of the lodges before going there.

-- Boat rental – If you’re lucky, you can ask around and find which operator has a scheduled group trip that you can join for Php 1500, food included.
-If not, you have to bite the bullet and hire a boat for exclusive use for Php 5000 each day (max of three islands each day), which already includes boat crew, diesel, and food.
+- Boat rental – If you’re lucky, you can ask around and find which operator has a scheduled group trip you can join for Php 1500, food included.
+If not, you must bite the bullet and hire a boat for exclusive use for Php 5000 daily (max of three islands each day), including boat crew, diesel, and food.

 - Entrance fees – Except for Onuk, which is a costly Php 1500 each, most of the islands charge Php 100 – 200 per person for a day trip and even more for an overnight stay.